happyDomain/happydomain/README.md

 ### Instructions

-1. First, I'll need to prepare the frontend.

-Go inside the `htdocs/` directory and install the node modules dependencies:
+1. First, you'll need to prepare the frontend, by installing the node modules dependencies:

 ```
-cd htdocs/
-yarn install
+yarn --cwd htdocs install
 ```

-2. Generates assets files used by Go code:
+2. Then, generates assets files used by Go code:

 ```
-cd .. # Go back to the root of the project
 go generate
 ```

-3. Build the Go code:
+3. Finaly, build the Go code:

 ```
-go build
+go build -v
 ```

-The command will create a binary `happydns` you can use standalone.
+This last command will create a binary `happydns` you can use standalone.

 Install at home